 Extreme Cold: A Prevention Guide to Promote Your Personal Health and Safety from the Centers for Disease Control & Prevention (CDC) is a 15-page PDF that covers planning ahead for cold weather, indoors and outdoor safety in cold weather, and cold weather health conditions.
 Topics include: creating a winter weather survival kit, understanding wind chill, and recognizing hypothermia and frostbite and what to do.

-Winter Storms: Deceptive Killers from NOAA & the National Weather Service, is an 11-page document that explains winter storm terms and how winter storms form.
-Includes a wind chill chart and national map of winter storm hazards, suggestions on how to stay informed about storms, steps to take to prepare for them at home, work, and on the farm, and how to create a family disaster plan.
+Winter Storms: Deceptive Killers from NOAA & the National Weather Service, is an 11-page PDF that explains winter storm terms and how winter storms form, includes a wind chill chart and national map of winter storm hazards, and includes suggestions on how to stay informed about storms, steps to take to prepare for them--at home, work, and on the farm, and how to create a family disaster plan.

 Roxanne Westcott